Optware/Optware-ng/README.md

 # Description

 This is an Optware fork.
-It targets to be firmware-independent and currently supports I686 and soft-float ARM EABI and MIPSEL targets.
+It targets to be firmware-independent and currently supports I686 and soft-float ARMv7 EABI and MIPSEL targets.

 # Getting started

-Prepare USB drive, or other storage, as `/opt`, and type:
+The instructions below only download, unpack and configure the package manager `ipkg`.
+You must previously make sure that `/opt` is writable, by preparing USB storage or router's `jffs` partition (for routers that support them), or symlink/mount-bind `/opt` to a location on your data volume (e.g., for a NAS).
+If you have MIPSEL/ARM Asus router running [Asuswrt-Merlin firmware](http://asuswrt.lostrealm.ca/download), check out [How To Install New Generation Optware]( https://www.hqt.ro/how-to-install-new-generation-optware) guide by @TeHashX.

+To bootstrap the feed, connect over SSH/Telnet and type:

-ARM EABI:
+ARMv7 EABI:
 ```
 wget -O - http://optware-ng.zyxmon.org/buildroot-armeabi/buildroot-armeabi-bootstrap.sh | sh
 ```